apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Mapping over result of classic operators
 ----------------------------------------

-If you want to map over the result of a classic operator, you need to explicitly reference the *output*, instead of the operator itself.
+If you want to map over the result of a classic operator, you should explicitly reference the *output*, instead of the operator itself.

 .. code-block:: python